This is the one and only Excellence in Broadcasting Network, and it's Friday.

 There's too much here.

-Arrogance of these people is just amazing.
+The arrogance of these people is just amazing.

-Here's a Washington.
+Here's a washing.

-I'm sorry, it's an associated press story.
+I'm sorry it's an Associated Press story.

-I'm sorry, it's uh Associated Press Analysis by Liz Sedotti.
+Associated Press analysis by Liz Sedoti.

-There's a certain irony here, the 20th century community organizer who used 21st century tools for his people-powered White House campaign now finds himself besieged by citizens airing their grievances at 19th century-inspired town hall-style meetings.
+The 20th century community organizer who used 21st century tools for his people-powered White House campaign now finds himself besieged by citizens airing their grievances at 19th century inspired town.

 Obama's top legislative goal hangs in the balance.

-His popularity is suffering, as critics co-opt his tech savvy organizing methods, tag him as a bogeyman, and disrupt local gatherings on his proposed health care overhaul.
+His popularity is suffering as critics co-opt his tech-savvy organizing methods, tag him as a bogeyman, and disrupt local gatherings on his proposed health care overhaul.

 Is the groundbreaking campaigner being outmaneuvered?